There are four ways farmers can help California's wild duck population during breeding season.

-ENROLL FIELDS IN EGG RESCUE PROGRAM
+ENROLL FIELDS IN EGG SALVAGE PROGRAM

 Do you see ducks flying in and out of your fields during the spring?
 If so, they’re probably building nests.

-Granting CWA biologists, staff and volunteers access to your fields during the spring before you harvest, mow or do pre-planting ground work lets us to save eggs that would otherwise be destroyed by farm machinery.
+Granting CWA biologists, staff and volunteers access to your fields during the spring before you harvest, mow or do pre-planting ground work lets us save eggs that would otherwise be destroyed by farm machinery.

 If you’re willing to rescue eggs yourself as your equipment moves through the field, we will give you egg crates and instructions on how to best care for the eggs until a pick up or drop off can be arranged.

 For information about how to enroll in our FREE Egg Salvage Program, email Waterfowl Biologist Jason Coslovich at email@example.com.

 Enroll fields in our Delayed Wheat Harvest Incentive Program

 Begun in 2020, this program provides incentives to farmers who delay wheat harvest until July 1-15 to give any nests in their fields time to hatch naturally.
 The benefits of this program are that 1) the ducklings are raised by their mothers, which is ideal, and 2) it is not labor-intensive because the whole focus is on letting nature take its course.

 Incentive payments of $30 to $40 per acre help offset risks posed by the delay, including crop degradation and fire risk.